TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Shop All

-Shop NowChampionPumaadidasCheck out what's NEW with Salon &.
-Sephora inside JCPenney!Sephora excluded from coupons.Available Now at Sephora inside JCPenneyExcluded from coupons.Introducing Ouidad!40% OFF clothing
+Shop NowChampionPumaadidas40% OFF clothing
 Baby &.
-Todder Saleselect styles
+Toddler Saleselect styles

 *   Shop All

+Check out what's NEW with Salon &.
+Sephora inside JCPenney!Sephora excluded from coupons.Available Now at Sephora inside JCPenneyExcluded from coupons.Introducing Ouidad!

 \*\*JCPenney Rewards members earn a $10 bonus Reward for every $50 spent on qualifying purchases 9/14/20-9/20/20.
 Limit 5 bonus Rewards per customer.
 Earned bonus Rewards will be delivered via emailed on 9/21/20 and will be valid 9/21/20-9/30/20.